VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 # Contextual Bandits in VW

 We are very excited you are here!
-It's okay if you have never heard of Contextual Bandits before.
+It's okay if you have never heard of Contextual Bandits (CB) before.
 The goal of this tutorial is to have you walk away with an understanding of contextual bandits, when it's applicable, how to run CB algorithms in Vowpal Wabbit (VW) and hopefully make you feel empowered and excited to use it on your own.
 This tutorial will focus on Python but VW is also supported in C++ and C#.

 ## What is a Contextual Bandit?